platformsh/platformsh-docs/src/administration/integrations/github.md

 Select the *Personal access tokens* tab and click on [Generate new token](https://github.com/settings/tokens/new).

-Give it a description and then ensure the token has the scopes as follows:
+Give it a description and then ensure the token has the following scopes:

 -   To integrate with public repositories: `public_repo`
 -   To integrate with your own private repositories: `repo`